Celebrations of Grace & Gratitude:

 Mobile App Statistics for 2017

-The Centering Prayer mobile app for iPhones and iPads is now almost four years old.
-The app functions as a prayer timer to support a Centering Prayer practice.
+The Centering Prayer mobile app for iPhones and iPads is now almost five years old.
+Among other things, the app functions as a prayer timer to support a Centering Prayer practice.
 In 2015, upgrades were made, including adding new prayers, new backgrounds, a Spanish-language version and the ability to purchase Contemplative Life Program (CLP) PDF booklets via in-app purchase.
 The CLP helps establish and support a contemplative life of practice and devotion.
-CO started to see some small income from the CLP purchases beginning in September 2015, which has increased slowly over time.
+CO started to see some small income from the CLP purchases beginning in September 2015, which has increased slowly over time ($930 in 2018).

 The Android version was introduced to Google Play and Amazon in February 2015.
 In 2016, a Spanish-language option was added to the platform, as well as prayers and backgrounds to make it commensurate with the iOS app platform.

-2017 focused on fixing issues due to software upgrades, optimizing performance and ongoing maintenance.
+2018 focused on fixing issues associated with device software upgrades, optimizing performance and ongoing maintenance.

 Facebook, Twitter and YouTube

-For a number of years there has been discussion within Contemplative Outreach about creating a curriculum to lay a foundation of teaching, formation and community support for first understanding, and then living, the Christian contemplative life.
+For a number of years there had been discussion in the CO community about creating a curriculum to lay a foundation of teaching, formation and community support for first understanding, and then living, the Christian contemplative life.
 An idea emerged from Fr.
-Thomas Keating who in January 2017 stated that he felt his legacy was the Spiritual Journey videos.
+Thomas Keating, who in January 2017 stated that he felt his legacy was the Spiritual Journey videos.
 He went on to express his desire that their viewing and study be stressed as foundational to understanding the journey and that it should be experienced by all who aim to take this journey.

 From this conversation with Fr.
-Thomas came the idea to offer a year-long, online program with the Spiritual Journey series as the foundation.
-Stated intentions are:
+Thomas came the idea to offer a yearlong, in-depth, online program with the Spiritual Journey series as the foundation.
+This yearlong program was offered throughout 2018.

 That We May Be One continues and builds on the works of Thomas Keating over the past 30+ years.
 In July 2016 Fr.
-Thomas sat in conversation with a few friends at St. Bendict's Monstery in Snowmass, Colorado in a intimate and wide-ranging conversation on a timely subject of non-duality from a Christian perspective.
-Though this term has not generally been associated with the Christian Tradition, in fact, its essence runs throughout the New Testament, most prominently in the Gospel of John and the Letters of Paul.
-Opening to the Divine Indwelling through practicing Centering Prayer is the consent to God's presence and action within us.
-This separate-self sense gradually evolves into the conviction of self in God.
+Thomas sat in conversation with a few friends at St. Benedict’s Monastery in Snowmass, Colorado in an intimate and wide-ranging conversation on a timely subject of non-duality from a Christian perspective.
+The DVD series of this conversation was published in the Fall 2017; the companion book, an edited transcript was published in mid-2018.

 United in Prayer Day

 Contemplative Outreach annually organizes a United in Prayer Day in March, where local prayer groups and chapters gather together all over the world to unite in silent prayer and celebrate the contemplative dimension of life.
-2018 will be the 26th year of this event and it is devoted to healing violence in ourselves and the world.
-For five years, CO has offered a virtual retreat for those who do not have local retreats or cannot attend one.
+2019 will be the 27th year of this event and it is devoted to celebrating the life of Thomas Keating and the gifts of Centering Prayer.
+For six years, CO has offered a virtual retreat for those who do not have local retreats or cannot attend one.
 The virtual retreat includes a suggested schedule and a choice of digital offerings for spiritual enrichment.
 Three years ago, a 24-hour prayer vigil capacity was added to the website in both English and Spanish, which features a sign-up in the person's local time zone for ease of planning.
 Anyone with any silent prayer practice is welcome to sign-up for 30-minute segments, either as an individual or in groups.
 Confirmation and reminder emails are sent to participants.
-In 2017, about 680 people from 14 countries participated in the prayer vigil.

 Newsletters and Monthly E-News Bulletins